 And over the years, Crimea has earned a spot on the world's wine map.
 With 300 days of intense Black Sea sun annually, the region produces a huge harvest of sweet grapes.
 Massandra is especially known for its fortified and dessert wines – both those they make now and the famous bottles in its cellars.
 One of those vintages, the Massandra Sherry 1775, was declared Europe's oldest wine.
 But you won't be tasting that one.
 The bottle was auctioned at Sotheby's London for $43,500.

 Gorby's dry spell

 From 1985 to 1987, Soviet leader Mikhail Gorbachev waged a campaign to curb the country's notoriously high rates of alcohol abuse and addiction.
 During the period of the so-called the "dry laws," vineyards all over the Soviet Union were uprooted.
 Fortunately, a special 1936 law had put some wineries under state protection, and Massandra's was saved.

 Shop at the Winery for various local wines.
 Remember rubles only are accepted.
-Minimum drinking age is 21 years of age or older.
+The minimum drinking age is 21 years of age or older.
 Bring photo ID to prove your age if asked.